 If you still decide to take your child out of school, without permission, or unauthorised you will be committing an offence under the Education Act 1996.
 We may refer the matter to Cornwall Council who as the issuing officer will/may decide to take legal action against you.
 A penalty notice can be issued under Section 444A AND 444B of the Education Act 1996.
 This carries a fine of £60 if paid within 21 days or £120 if paid after this but within 28 days.
 Fines are issued per parent/carer, per child.
 Failure to pay the penalty notice may result in Court action.
 Persistent absences not authorised by the school may result in a prosecution in the Magistrates Court, leading to fines up to £2,500 and/or custodial sentences.

-If your child is ill and unable to attend school, we request that you notify the school on the first day of absence by telephoning the school on 01209 713460.
+If your child is ill and unable to attend school, we request that you notify the school on each day of absence by telephoning the school on 01209 713460.